Ys III: Wanderers from Ys: Music

-To commemorate the release of the Ys III remake The Oath in Felghana in 2005 (see below), Falcom released Ys Premium Music CD Box in Felghana, a boxed set with most of all Ys III music produced.
+To commemorate the release of the Ys III remake The Oath in Felghana in 2005, Falcom released Ys Premium Music CD Box in Felghana, a boxed set with most of all Ys III music produced.

 Ys: The Oath in Felghana

 In 2005, Falcom released Ys: The Oath in Felghana for Microsoft Windows, a remake of Ys III.
 The Oath in Felghana slightly modifies and greatly expands on the story of the original Ys III, and expands the dungeons to extend the gameplay time.
 The original side-scroller was also replaced with a 3D game engine, based on that used in Ys VI: The Ark of Napishtim.

 In 2010, Falcom released a version of Ys: The Oath in Felghana for the PlayStation Portable, which Xseed Games officially released in English later the same year.
 This was followed in 2012 by a newly localized version of the original 2005 PC release.

 Reception

 SNES

 Entertainment Weekly criticized the inability to control the storyline and described the combat as tedious and repetitive.